 Also, although the two eyes still work together as a team in monovision, binocular vision is slightly compromised, which can cause a slight decrease in depth perception.

 In standard monovision and mini-monovision, conventional single vision contact lenses — including disposable contact lenses — are used.
 Because these are less expensive than multifocal contacts, lens replacements will cost less.

 But fitting monovision contact lenses is more complex and generally takes more office visits than a regular contact lens fitting.
 This is because even slight changes to the contact lens power on either eye in monovision can make a significant difference in the wearer's visual satisfaction, and each modification of lens power should be followed by several days of lens wear to see how you adapt to the change.

-Therefore, the fitting fee for monovision usually is significantly higher than a standard contact lens fitting.
+Therefore, the fitting fee for monovision usually is higher than the fee for a standard contact lens fitting.
 Many eye care professionals charge the same for monovision contact lens fittings as they do for bifocal contact lens fittings, which could be twice the fee for a standard contact lens fitting or even more.